 - Or, a combination

 Commercial districts are zoned for full-service restaurants.
 Those that are limited-service or combine full-service with carry-out or delivery may require a special use permit (approval by the Village Board that the location is appropriate for the type of restaurant) depending on their zoning district.
-Each location is unique; therefore, potential restaurateurs are encouraged to meet with the Business Development Planner to help determine the specific issues related to the classification of your restaurant.
+Each location is unique; therefore, potential restaurateurs are encouraged to meet with the Business Development Coordinator to help determine the specific issues related to the classification of your restaurant.

 Roughly, full-service restaurants require 5 parking spaces per 1,000 square feet and limited-service restaurants require 8 parking spaces per 1,000 square feet.
 Restaurants located in the Village Center are not required to have as much parking.
 Restaurants located in a building constructed before 2014 in either the Village Center or Linden Square districts do not have to provide parking.

 Because many cases are unique, you are encouraged to contact Village staff regarding both the type of restaurant and the parking requirements.